-- Identify, by searching available domestic and other data sources, consulting with stakeholders etc. relevant information and submit it, as appropriate, as specified in Annex E - Start the process to identify uses, alternatives, cost-benefit issues, waste and disposal implications, socio-economic considerations etc. in their country to prepare themselves for the next stage
+- Identify, by searching available domestic and other data sources, consulting with stakeholders etc. relevant information and submit it, as appropriate, as specified in Annex F - Start the process to identify uses, alternatives, cost-benefit issues, socio-economic considerations etc. in their country to prepare themselves for the next stage